Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Nevertheless, Ayatollah Ali Khameini remained defiant, declaring that “the West could not stop Iran from building nuclear weapons if Tehran wanted a pursue a nuclear arms program....they wouldn’t be able to prevent us from doing so, just like they couldn’t prevent our nuclear advancements so far.”
 He added that an agreement could be signed with the West “but the infrastructure of our nuclear industry should not be touched.”

 Additional details about negotiations leaked to the press indicate that in exchange for not increasing U.S. sanctions, allowing Iranian oil tankers undisturbed passage, releasing some of Iran’s frozen assets, and refraining from further resolutions against Iran in the UN or the IAEA, Iran will suspend uranium enrichment at 60%, restrain its proxies from attacking U.S. forces and contractors in Syria and Iraq, increase its cooperation with the IAEA, and limit the supply of ballistic missiles to Russia.
 Iran would also release the Americans it is holding hostage.
-The administration is referring to this as an “informal” agreement so it can claim it does not have to be submitted to Congress for review.
+The administration refers to this as an “informal” agreement to claim it does not have to be submitted to Congress for review.
 House Foreign Affairs Committee Chairman Michael McCaul (R-TX) sent a letter to the president insisting the Iran Nuclear Agreement Review Act of 2015 (INARA) is “deliberately expansive in scope” and that “any arrangement or understanding with Iran, even informal, requires submission to Congress.”
 McCaul also expressed frustration that Special Envoy for Iran Rob Malley has refused to testify before his Committee.

 In an apparent attempt to keep open the possibility of an agreement and encourage Iran to slow its pace toward a nuclear weapon, the administration exchanged several jailed Iranians and $6 billion in Iranian oil revenue for the release of five Iranian-American dual citizens -- Morad Tahbaz, Siamak Namazi, Emad Shargi and two others whose names have been withheld at their families’ request -- held hostage by the regime on phony spying charges.